Carnegie Hall, Room 104

 3. Independent Study Credits

 The Department recommends that students undertaking Honors Projects register for an Independent course (Geog 614) of 4 credits each semester they are working on their projects (first and second semester senior year).
-We expect that the Honors project will account for eight credits (only four of these credits can count towards an individual student’s major in Geography).
+In some instances it may be appropriate to use a geography senior seminar to work on part of an honors thesis (but only in cases where this has been approved by the instructor).
+We expect that the Honors project will account for 4 - 8 credits (only four of these credits can count towards an individual student’s major in Geography).
 Part of the independent study will involve mandatory attendance at a bi-weekly colloquium for all honors students during the fall semester.

 4. Final Thesis

 A substantial written thesis demonstrates independent critical thought and original research.
 It differs from a senior research paper in its depth, breadth and substance.
+The maximum length for an honors thesis in geography is 25,000 words (including references and note).
 Examples of past honors theses in geography may be found on the digital commons.